Blair1233/Class24/1-Lesson-Plans/03-Terminal-and-Bash/1/LessonPlan.md

 Explain the following to students:

-- You are security analyst at Wonka Corp.
+- You are security analyst at Candy Corp.

-- Wonka Corp believes one of their employees might be selling secret recipes to Slugworth Corp.
+- Candy Corp believes one of their employees might be selling secret recipes to Sugar Corp.

 - You have been tasked with creating evidence directories for `email`, `logs`, and `web_access`.